The project

 HTTP API for AI agents

-- Full REST endpoints covering all operations above
+- Full REST endpoints covering all operations

 - Local token authentication (no external OAuth to configure)